yuanqing/create-figma-plugin/packages/website/docs/configuration.md

 (*`string`*)

-*Optional.* The version of the Figma/FigJam plugin API to use.
+*Optional.* The version of the plugin API to use.
 Defaults to `"1.0.0"`.

 ### `widgetApi`

 (*`string`*)

-*Optional.* The version of the FigJam widget API to use.
+*Optional.* The version of the widget API to use.
 Defaults to `"1.0.0"`.

 ### `editorType`